Academic merit + ISAT + Interview

 University students and graduates

-Applicants who will have completed less than 0.75 full-time equivalent study at tertiary level by the end of the year preceding their potential start in the Medicine program will be assessed only on the basis of their final high school/final secondary school qualification.
+Applicants who will have completed less than 0.75 full-time equivalent study at tertiary level by the end of the year preceding their potential start in the Medicine program will be assessed only on the basis of their final secondary school / final high school qualification.

 The International Student Admission Test (ISAT) is a general aptitude test which measures critical reasoning and quantitative reasoning.
 It is a 3-hour test which is delivered at test centres around the world.
-Testing is available from mid-March each year
+Testing is available in pre-determined test cycles.
+You can find the dates on our Important Dates page.

 The interview is semi-structured and covers a wide range of relevant issues.
 Interviews commence in April of the year preceding commencement in the Medicine program and are offered either via Skype, telephone or face-to-face.

-Interviews can be offered based on predicted or actual academic merit.
+Interviews can be offered based on predicted or actual academic merit and eligible ISAT score.

-An interview cannot take place until the applicant has submitted the UNSW Medicine Application Form.
+An interview cannot take place until the applicant has submitted the UNSW Medicine Application Form (MAP).